Are you ready to double your search traffic?

 Now your job is to create high quality content using those same keywords.
 Use all the other tools in this list to build trusted links and boost that page’s ranking power.

-If you want to get even more ideas for long-tail keywords to rank highly for, head over to Google AdWords Keyword Planner.
+If you want to get even more ideas for long-tail keywords to rank highly for, head back to the Ubersuggest home page.

-15. Use AdWords copy in your on-page SEO
+Advanced SEO Tip 15.
+Use AdWords Copy in Your On-Page SEO

 Another great way to steal the spotlight from your competition is to look for keyword ideas in their Google AdWords search ads.